Worship & Prayer

 As a Catholic school, the Mass is our most important form of prayer and worship.
-We have Mass each week in the auditorium.
+We have Mass each week.
 Generally the elementary has Mass on Thursday and the middle and high school have it on Wednesday.
-On Holy Days and special celebrations, the entire school gathers together in the gym.
+On Holy Days and special celebrations, the entire school celebrates the Mass.
 All students are welcome to come forward at Communion, but non-Catholic students and guests are encouraged to receive a blessing instead of the Eucharist.
 Even our younger students who have not received their First Communion can receive a blessing at this time.
 Parents are always welcome to attend Mass (sign-in at the front office).

 We also provide the sacrament of Reconciliation during Advent and Lent for all students in grades 2-12.
 Students who are not Catholic may confess at this time if they so desire.

 As a school, we begin each day with a prayer and end it with a prayer.
-We also pray grace at lunch time.
+We also pray before lunch.

 Several teachers pray the Stations of the Cross with the students during Lent.
-And the whole school is drawn to prayer during the traditional sixth grade dramatization of the Passion Play.
+And the whole school is drawn to prayer during the traditional dramatization of the Passion Play by middle school students.

 Students in theology classes from K-12 learn about prayer and its various forms and how to develop a relationship with God through prayer.